mqttjs/MQTT.js/README.md

     CONNACK is received
   * `incomingStore`: a [Store](#store) for the incoming packets
   * `outgoingStore`: a [Store](#store) for the outgoing packets
+  * `username` : username for authenticating to server
+  * `password`: pasword for authenticating to server
   * `will`: a message that will sent by the broker automatically when the client disconnect badly.
 The format is:
     * `topic`: the topic to publish